djassoRaph/eternal_guild/documentation/old/Eternal Guild - IA instructions.md

 - **UI Systems:** Pure presentation layer reacting to data changes

 ### Data-Driven Design:
-- All content defined in JSON files for easy modification
+- All content defined in JSON files for easy modification [[IS this the best solution or what would be a better solution?]]
 - Clear separation between data and logic
 - Fallback systems for missing or invalid data
 - Modding hooks throughout the content pipeline